 - It is important to start considering pandemics as an external factor within risk assessments.
 Covid-19 has shown that no one was prepared for such a contingency.
 However, the emergence of a new virus is a constant risk given the rapid population growth, urbanization and loss of biodiversity.
-In this sense, it becomes a challenge for the safeguard of human rights and the achievement of sustainable development.
-This matters to Eni, as sustainability is at the core of its business model. - Adaptation of the team in field as well as the engagement carried out to provide a complete and adequate response.

-- It is necessary to incorporate strategic planning to anticipate and identify some of the most relevant topics in local communities. - Leveraging resources is an option to maximize efforts and results concerning social development projects. - Finally, the importance of monitoring and follow up human rights trainings has been identified.
+In this sense, a pandemic becomes a challenge for the safeguard of human rights and the achievement of sustainable development. - Adaptation of the team in field as well as the engagement carried out to provide a complete and adequate response to the pandemic. - It is necessary to incorporate strategic planning to anticipate and identify some of the most relevant topics and projects to local communities. - Leveraging different sources of resources is an option to maximize efforts and results concerning social development projects. - Finally, it has been identified the importance of monitor and follow up human rights trainings.
 In the case of the Eni Mexico and Mizamtec Operating Company employees, this monitoring is done through information of the Eni Campus online platform.
 From 2018 to 2020, the HR Department reported an attendance of 172 people to the following available trainings; Human Rights and Security (7), Human rights in the workplace (39), Human rights in host communities' relations (12), Human rights in the supply chain (19), Business and Human rights (87).
-On the other hand, monitoring of human rights trainings carried out by contractors has been incorporated as part of the Social Audit Questionnaire.
+On the other hand, the monitoring of human rights trainings carried out by contractors has been incorporated as part of the Social Audit Questionnaire.